DavesCodeMusings/repl-buddy/README.md

 Still, it's better than nothing.
 If you like the functionality, add the line `from repl_buddy import *` to your boot.py.

 ### Some important notes about `recv()`
+`recv()` takes the place of `cat<<EOF >filename.txt` in the *nix shell.
+It offers a convenient way to upload text files (including Python code) to the microcontroller by pasting into the terminal.
+Using just `recv()` with no parameters writes to a file called recv.txt and is terminated by the string 'EOF' on a line by itself.
+This can be changed by supplying `eof_marker` as a named parameter or as a second positional parameter.
+For example, `recv('package.json', '---DONE---')

+#### Caveats
 Using `recv()` from Thonny results in an extra blank line after every line of text for some reason.
 This does not happen when using `mpremote`.

 When using mpremote, there is no echo to the terminal from REPL, so you are flying blind when pasting.
 If you use Windows Terminal, it will let you preview what's being pasted.
 But, it will also try to be helpful and truncate extra newlines from the end.
 This makes it hard to put EOF on a line by itself.
-Alway press ENTER before and after typing your EOF sequence and you'll be fine.
+Alway press ENTER before and after typing your EOF sequence into Windows Terminal and you'll be fine.

 Using PuTTY to connect to the REPL over a serial port offers the best experience for uploading files using `recv()`.
 There's still no echo of what you paste, but you don't have to worry about PuTTY truncating extra newlines.
 Just paste the contents of the clipboard and enter EOF at the end.